 A hike followed by a swim should make for a very satisfying summer day.
 One thing I do not like about the lake is that it is set right beside the highway.
 You don't escape the accompanying noise from traffic.
 Furthermore, this park can be cramped if you visit it during peak hours.
 Lastly, the washroom facilities aren't great for such a popular place as they are just toilet pits.

-The following video will help orient you to the area if you are looking for hiking trails in the park.
-I certainly recommend this park as a hiker looking for a short adventure but you have to have a backup plan as well in case the parking lot is overflowing.
+The video above will help orient you to the area if you are looking for hiking trails in the park.
+I certainly recommend this park as a hiker looking for a short adventure, but you have to have a backup plan as well in case the parking lot is overflowing.

 AllTrails.com's Webpage for the Trails at Murrin Provincial Park